2020-2021 Executive Summary

 Southern California environmental managers and scientists spend an estimated $50 million every year on monitoring aquatic environments, but have struggled to answer the big-picture questions being asked by the public: “Is it safe to swim in the ocean?”
 “Are locally caught fish safe to eat?” and “Are local ecosystems adequately protected?”
-The reason is that most monitoring is focused on addressing relatively compact areas that surround specific outfalls – monitoring that is required under state and federal laws.
-Even when scientists compile this compliance-based monitoring data from dozens of agencies, the resulting regional picture is incomplete.
-Recognizing this challenge, SCCWRP helps coordinate wide-scale regional monitoring programs across a variety of habitats, including streams, wetlands, estuaries, beaches and coastal waters.
-For each monitoring program, SCCWRP works with local and regional agencies to standardize data collection and coordinate analysis efforts, leveraging the limited resources of many to obtain comprehensive data on some of the region’s most pressing environmental challenges.
+Most of this money is allocated to keep tabs on the relatively compact areas that surround specific outfalls – monitoring that is required under state and federal laws.
+Consequently, when scientists compile this compliance-based monitoring data from dozens of agencies, the resulting regional picture is incomplete.
+Recognizing this challenge, SCCWRP has stepped in to coordinate and facilitate wide-scale regional monitoring programs across a variety of habitats, including streams, wetlands, estuaries, beaches and coastal waters.
+For each monitoring program, SCCWRP works with dozens of local and regional agencies to standardize data collection and coordinate analysis efforts, leveraging the limited resources of many to obtain comprehensive data on some of the region’s most pressing environmental challenges.
 These programs are among the top regional monitoring programs in the nation and have served as models for developing similar programs internationally.

-This year, SCCWRP will begin field sampling for the next five-year cycle of the Southern California Bight Regional Monitoring Program, known as Bight ’18.
-Additionally, the SMC Regional Watershed Monitoring Program is in the middle of its second cycle that started in 2014.
-SCCWRP’s focus for 2018-19 will be on:
+This year, SCCWRP will continue to facilitate the 2018 cycle of the Southern California Bight Regional Monitoring Program, known as Bight ’18, and the SMC Regional Watershed Monitoring Program as it kicks off its 2019-2023 cycle.
+SCCWRP’s focus for 2020-21 will be on:

-- Regional watershed monitoring: SCCWRP is facilitating the second cycle of the Southern California Stormwater Monitoring Coalition (SMC) Regional Watershed Monitoring Program.
-After successfully facilitating the first regional monitoring survey cycle of streams from 2009 to 2014, SCCWRP and the SMC are again assessing the health of Southern California’s approximately 4,300 miles of streams in its coastal watersheds.
-The regional stream survey is among the largest in country, with sampling at more than 500 sites across all 17 major watersheds between the Ventura and Tijuana Rivers.
-Data being collected encompass water quality, physical habitat and riparian condition, and biological communities, including benthic invertebrates and algae.
-The monitoring questions for the second five-year cycle, which runs through 2019, include: (1) What are the extent and magnitude of impact in Southern California’s streams?
+- Regional watershed monitoring: SCCWRP is facilitating the third cycle of the Southern California Stormwater Monitoring Coalition (SMC) Regional Watershed Monitoring Program, which runs from 2019 to 2023.
+This year, SCCWRP will continue finalizing study designs and coordinating field sampling activities for the regional survey, which samples at more than 500 sites across all 17 major watersheds between the Ventura and Tijuana Rivers.
+Among the largest watershed programs in the nation, the program encompasses data on water quality, physical habitat and riparian condition, and biological communities, including benthic invertebrates and algae.
+The monitoring questions for the third five-year cycle are: (1) What are the extent and magnitude of impact in Southern California’s streams?
 (2) Are the extent and magnitude getting better or worse?
 (3) What are the stressors responsible for the impacts observed?
-The 2017 survey also addresses several special study components, including assessing non-perennial streams, which is a habitat that comprises nearly three-quarters of all stream-miles in the region.
-Additional novel components include assessing the extent and magnitude of current-use pesticides (pyrethroid and fipronil) and the effects of variable climate (i.e., the swing from extreme drought in 2015-16 to extreme rainfall in winter 2016-17).